4 unreasonable reasons why stay-at-home mums are made to feel guilty

 She rouses up sleepy children to make sure they get to school/ preschool on time.
 She makes and feeds breakfasts, changes diapers, washes bums, helps older kids brush their teeth, shower, change their clothes, put their socks and shoes on.

-With the buzzing computer that is her brain, she remembers to double check on homework, on school projects, that a favourite blankie is in the preschooler's bag and a zillion other matters.
+With the buzzing computer that is her brain, she remembers to double check on homework, on school projects, that a favourite blankie is in the preschooler’s bag and a zillion other matters.
 She does school runs and enrichment class runs.
 She cooks lunches and dinners, feeds kids, helps the with homework.
-She counsels, comforts, disciplines and loves.
+And she counsels, comforts, disciplines and loves.

-The question "what do you do all day" is not just guilt-inducing, but it is thoroughly insulting because it insinuates that the innumerable tasks a stay-at-home mum does all day are insignificant.
+The question “What do you do all day?” is not just guilt-inducing, but it is thoroughly insulting because it insinuates that the innumerable tasks a stay-at-home mum does all day are insignificant.

 What doesn’t she do, is probably the better question to ask.